 Other Treatment Options for Anxiety

-Thus far in this post, we’ve focused on physical symptoms when considering the necessity and benefits of seeking hospitalization for anxiety.
+Thus far in this post, we’ve focused on physical symptoms when considering when to go to the hospital for anxiety and the necessity and benefits of such a decision.
 While this is definitely a worthwhile topic, it ignores the fact that symptom-focused treatment offers limited effectiveness, because it doesn’t address the root cause of the problem.

 This is where other treatment options can come into play.

-Instead of waiting for a crisis to occur, and then considering if hospitalization is the right choice, a better plan may be to seek mental health treatment before your symptoms once again rise to the level that you begin to fear for your continued well-being.
+Instead of waiting for a crisis to occur and then considering if hospitalization is the right choice, a better plan is to seek mental health treatment for anxiety beforehand.
+By addressing your symptoms early, you can prevent them from escalating to a level where you fear for your well-being.

 For example, psychotherapy, cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), transcranial magnetic stimulation (TMS) therapy, and related services can empower you to take greater control of your thoughts and emotions, which can preclude the onset of intense physical and psychological distress from an anxiety disorder.